SAP-archive/xf-addons/installation/marketing.md

     |**Cluster Domain** |The domain of the cluster.
 For example, `demo.kyma.cx`|

-4. Go to SAP Cloud Platform Extension Factory to view Events and APIs that have been registered for the Application.
+6. Use the **Catalog** to view the newly registered Events and APIs.

 ### Configure Business Events handling